ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 **OpenID Connect Provider logs:** Consult your OpenID Connect Provider's documentation on the location of their application log files.

 **NI Web Server Logs:** These are found at `C:\ProgramData\National Instruments\Web Server\logs\error.log`.

+!!! note
+    SystemLink uses log rotation therefore the latest logs may be in one of the numbered `error.log` files.

 **Returned Claims:** See [**Viewing Claims Returned by a Provider**](#viewing-claims-returned-by-a-provider).